moefh/eessh/README.md

 ### Current Status

 Opening a remote shell works, but with password authentication only.
-Terminal size is fixed at 80x25, and terminal support is minimal (we don't send any "encoded terminal modes" in the `pty-req` request), but it *seems* to work fine -- it seems good enough to run emacs remotely.
+Terminal support is minimal (we don't send any "encoded terminal modes" in the `pty-req` request), but it *seems* to work fine -- it's good enough to run emacs remotely.

 Details of what works, listed in order of completion: